dat-ecosystem-archive/docs/hyperdrive.md

 ## How Hypercore works

-### Flat Trees
+### Flat In-Order Trees

-A flat tree is a simple way represent a binary tree as a list.
+A Flat In-Order Tree is a simple way represent a binary tree as a list.
 It also allows you to identify every node of a binary tree with a numeric index.
 Both of these properties makes it useful in distributed applications to simplify wire protocols that uses tree structures.

 Flat trees are described in [PPSP RFC 7574 as "Bin numbers"](https://datatracker.ietf.org/doc/rfc7574/?include_text=1) and a node version is available through the [flat-tree](https://github.com/mafintosh/flat-tree) module.